Dsrkblood/Yatai-Ramen/README.md

 # Yatai Ramen
 * https://yatairamen.netlify.app/
 * The website of Yatai Ramen restaurant in Pruszków.
+* Full responsive web site.
-* Site in development all the time
+* Site in development all the time.